-While recently retired, Dr. Blotzer also holds multiple board certifications (internal medicine, rheumatology, and geriatrics), and while he is grandfathered with lifelong certification in internal medicine, he still chooses to undergo regular assessments of his medical knowledge and to recertify at recommended (albeit not required) intervals throughout his career.
+At the time of the survey, Dr. Blotzer had recently retired, but still held multiple board certifications (internal medicine, rheumatology, and geriatrics).
+He had lifelong certification in internal medicine, but still chose to undergo regular assessments of his medical knowledge and to recertify at recommended (albeit not required) intervals throughout his career.

 I believe all physicians have an ethical duty to stay up-to-date with their medical knowledge and have never believed that I should be held to a different standard than others in the field.
 In the early 2000s, I sat for three board exams within a short time frame.
 It was exhausting, but I truly believe in the importance of keeping up-to-date.

-As for his own study methods, Dr. Blotzer, like Hamilton, falls more into the “lifelong learner” category, voraciously consuming medical journals, compilations of medical research abstracts (such as NEJM Journal Watch), taking frequent advantage of self-assessment tools (such as NEJM Knowledge+, MKSAP, and ACR CARE assessments) and also making a point of regularly disseminating interesting medical content to his colleagues and following up with discussion.
+As for his own study methods, Dr. Blotzer, like Hamilton, fell more into the “lifelong learner” category, voraciously consuming medical journals, compilations of medical research abstracts (such as NEJM Journal Watch), taking frequent advantage of self-assessment tools (such as NEJM Knowledge+ Internal Medicine Board Review assessments) and also regularly sharing and discussing interesting medical content with his colleagues.

 As an experienced medical educator who has also studied faculty and curriculum development, I don’t believe the lecture format is a particularly good way to teach.
 I am more in favor of taking a consistent and systematic approach to updating medical knowledge every day.
 I believe you acquire and retain more knowledge by taking in small amounts each day, using questions to test your retention and going back to study and expand your knowledge around the answers you get wrong.
 My own approach is to look at questions and really try to research the answers where I either don’t know or answer incorrectly.

-That approach seems to be working well as Dr. Blotzer says he has passed each certification or recertification exam both with high scores and without other specific preparation or board review courses.
-What is more, through all the years he has been certifying and recertifying, Dr. Blotzer feels the examinations have been getting easier.
+That approach must have worked as Dr. Blotzer passed each certification or recertification exam both with high scores and without other specific preparation or board review courses.
+What is more, he felt the examinations had become easier over time as a result of making studying and learning a routine part of his practice.

 There is no single best approach to preparing for medical board exams.
 When someone asks me for advice, my first question is always going to be: “How do you learn?”